 4.6.
-Although Academies now account for 63% of the total pupil population in the city, this differs by phase as shown below.
+Whilst Academies account for 66% of the total pupil population in the city, this differs by phase as shown below.

-Category % Pupils in % Pupils in Total
+Category % pupils in maintained schools % pupils in academies Total

-Maintained Schools Academies

-Primary 45% 55% 100%
+Primary 41% 59% 100%

-Secondary 23% 77% 100%
+Secondary 22% 78% 100%

-Special 29% 71% 100%
+Special / AP 31% 69% 100%

 4.7.
-It is therefore proposed to update the structure of the Schools Forum membership in respect of the 'School Members' and 'Academy Members', as shown below, in order to maintain proportionate representation; based on the pupil numbers in each category.
+These proportions have not changed significantly since last year; therefore it is proposed to maintain the structure of the Schools Forum membership in respect of the 'School Members' and 'Academy Members', as shown below.